Join live or receive a link to the recording and earn a CE certificate

 - Home automation technologies and how they benefit individuals with Autism

-At the end of the presentation, participants will have a better understanding of these technologies and how they can be implemented.
-This edWebinar will be of benefit to preK through high school teachers, librarians, school and district leaders, therapists, and aides.
-There will be time to have your questions answered at the end of the presentation.
+At the end of the presentation, viewers will have a better understanding of these technologies and how they can be implemented.
+This recorded edWebinar will be of benefit to preK through high school teachers, librarians, school and district leaders, therapists, and aides.

 About the Presenter